 Securities of mining companies have experienced, and continue to experience, substantial volatility often based on factors unrelated to the financial performance or prospects of the companies involved.
 These factors include macroeconomic developments in North America and globally, and market perceptions of the attractiveness of particular industries.
-As a result of any of these factors, the market price of the securities of the Company at any given point in time may be subject to market trends and macroeconomic conditions generally, notwithstanding any potential success of the Company in developing the Karnalyte Property and the Wynyard Carnallite Project, creating revenues, cash flows or earnings and may not accurately reflect the long-term value of the Company.
+As a result of any of these factors, the market price of the securities of the Company at any given point in time may be subject to market trends and macroeconomic conditions generally, notwithstanding any potential success of the Company in developing the Karnalyte Property, the Wynyard Potash Project, and the Proteos Nitrogen Project, creating revenues, cash flows or earnings and may not accurately reflect the long-term value of the Company.
 There can be no assurance that the continual fluctuations in the trading price of the Common Shares will not occur.
 This may have a material adverse effect on the market price or value of the Common Shares.